Offshore Fishing From the North Carolina Coast

 North Carolina’s Brunswick Islands also feature a number of offshore fishing options, with boats based in Southport, Oak Island, Holden Beach, Ocean Isle Beach and Calabash.

 Those with less time, inclination or a budget for heading offshore should also consider one or more of the state’s great array of piers.
-A total of 19 different piers create “offshore” fishing access across coastal North Carolina, meaning lots more fish are within your range.
+More than 15 different piers create “offshore” fishing access across coastal North Carolina, meaning lots more fish are within your range.
 Of course, surf fishing remains an excellent option as well.

 Whether or not you have luck offshore, it’s easy to enjoy fresh North Carolina seafood at many restaurants throughout the state.
 The North Carolina Catch supports the work of four local seafood initiatives stretching from the northern Outer Banks down the coast to the Brunswick Islands.
 When in a restaurant, grocery store, or seafood shop, look for the logo from Outer Banks Catch, Ocracoke Fresh or Carteret Catch to guarantee your seafood is fresh from North Carolina waters.